+[We need to make the case for why it is necessary to examine trends in SDC given all the work that Jay has done with trends in high severity proportion, area, and patch sizes.
+We are using a more up-to-date fire severity database and including other agencies beyond FS.
+We can also use the same arguments from our Landsc.
+Ecol. ms (i.e., more ecologically relevant metric), but we may need to take that a little further.
+Maybe it is something simple like proportion and total area of high severity are not directly tied to “conifer forest loss”, but SDC may be able to provide that information]

 P1: SDC captures information from existing metrics, but also adds something (Figs 3 and 5).
 As a single metric it is useful to compare fires that burned under different conditions with different management objectives and land use histories.
 Also it reflects an important biological process (seed dispersal), and as such can be a metric to quantify and compare resilience in different post-fire landscapes.

 P2: The importance of agency, class and weather suggests that stand-replacing effects are very different depending on what conditions fires burn under.
 We see more desirable fire effects when fires burn under more moderate weather conditions, such as those associated with WFU fires.
 Topography also likely plays a role (explain the results from the Klamath and how they show up in the regression tree.